Honor Magic VS initial review: A no compromise folding phone

-(Pocket-lint) - For most of 2022, Samsung was unchallenged in the foldable phone market outside of China.
+For most of 2022, Samsung was unchallenged in the foldable phone market outside of China.
 That was - of course - until the end of the year when other companies started adding some heat to the flexible smartphone segment.

-Motorola launched the latest version of its Razr to compete with the Galaxy Z Flip 4, and now Honor has unveiled the Magic VS to compete with the Galaxy Z Fold 4.
+Motorola launched the latest version of its Razr to compete with the Galaxy Z Flip 4, soon followed by Oppo's own take on the flip form in 2023, and now Honor has unveiled the Magic VS to compete with the Galaxy Z Fold 4.
 It's not available in Europe just yet, but we've had our hands on an early pre-production unit and early signs are very promising for when it eventually lands on store shelves.

-Although it misses wireless charging and an official waterproof rating, the rest of this phone sets it up to be a strong performer and - providing Honor can optimise the software well - a genuine competitor to Samsung's flagship foldable.
+Honor Magic Vs

-Honor Magic VS
+Honor's foldable flagship has powerful internals and two big, vibrant displays.
+It folds flush too, offering a very different experience to the Galaxy Z Fold.

-- Big front screen
+- Big external display

-- Powerful flagship specs
+- Flagship specs and fast charging

-- Internal screen folds flush (no gap)
+- Internal screen not completely flat

 Design